-LUVOIR (Large UV Optical Infrared telescope) is a concept for a large multi-wavelength, multi-generational, serviceable observatory following the heritage of the Hubble Space Telescope.
+LUVOIR (Large UV Optical Infrared telescope) is a concept for a large multi-wavelength, serviceable observatory following the heritage of the Hubble Space Telescope.
 In scope with its ambitious planned design, its science goals would enable transformative advances across a broad range of astrophysics.
 With a proposed launch date in mid 2030s, this observatory includes upgradeable state-of-the-art instruments and would reside at Earth-Sun L2 point.
 LUVOIR's broad range of capabilities, including its wide UV-NIR wavelength range, will allow it to study yet-to-be-discovered phenomena and answer yet-to-be dreamed of questions we do not yet know to ask.
 A large fraction of LUVOIR's schedule would be open to the community through a general observing program.
-The LUVOIR study team is considering two architectures, one with 15.1-m mirror (Architecture A), and another with 9.2-m mirror (Architecture B).
-Architecture A is designed for launch on NASA's planned Space Launch System (SLS), while Architecture B is being designed to launch on a heavy-lift launch vehicle with a 5-m diameter fairing, similar to those in use today.
+The LUVOIR study team is considering two architectures, one with a 15-m mirror (Architecture A), and another with an 8-m mirror (Architecture B).
+Architecture A is designed for launch on NASA's planned Space Launch System (SLS), while Architecture B is being designed to launch on a heavy-lift vehicle with a 5-m diameter fairing, similar to those in use today.